holochain/docs-pages/src/pages/references/enable-holo.md

 Unlike in pure Holochain, you cannot assume that a user has provided their desired keys when the connection is established.
 This may require changes to your application logic.
 You can read more at https://link.to/keys/documentation
 !!!

 Holo uses "sign-up" and "sign-in" terminology but there is no external authentication process.
-In both processes a user (re)derives their keys from email and password, with sign-up also triggering the installation of new hApp cells on a hosting device in the Holo network.
+In both processes a user (re)derives their keys from email and password, with sign-up also triggering the instantiation of new hApp cells on a hosting device in the Holo network.

 So let's add sign-up and sign-in functionality to the app.